matmoi/Roulette/README.md

 Basically, we start testrpc with two accounts, credited with 1000 Ether each.

-Once testrpc is started, we can use truffle to deploy the smart contract through our local node.
+Once testrpc has started, we can use truffle to deploy the smart contract through our local node.
 The command would be :

 ```
 truffle migrate